akulprabhudesai/MovieTaste/README.md

-Flick Review is a concept based Movie Catalog website with ratings from the top critics and more information about your favorite movies!!!
+MovieTaste is a concept based Movie Catalog website with ratings from the top critics and more information about your favorite movies!!!

 To use this application,